 Diabetes is a lifelong condition in which the body’s blood sugar levels are too high.
 Worldwide, 371 million people have diabetes, and that figure is expected to grow to 552 million by 2030.
 There are two types of diabetes – type 1 and type 2 – with different causes, symptoms, and treatment methods, but one symptom both types share is hair loss.

 When there is a thickening of blood vessel walls the blood vessels narrow.
 This can occur in blood vessels all over your body, including your skin.
-Narrow blood vessels mean less oxygen, which causes symptoms like hair loss as well as shiny skin and thickened skin.
-Hair loss is not limited to head.
+Narrow blood vessels mean less oxygen, which causes symptoms like hair loss and shiny and thickened skin.
+Hair loss is not limited to the head.
 With circulatory impairment, you can often see hair loss on your legs, eyebrows, your arms and even your eyelashes.

 Type 1 diabetes is an autoimmune disease.
 Abnormal functioning of the immune system causes it to produce white blood cells that attack the body’s own tissues.
 Because hair loss occurs in many autoimmune disorders, it is thought that when white blood cells attack growing cells in the hair follicles, the follicle cells become small and hair production slows.